 Our car before it was scratched 🙁

-Company Bagh/Gardan opposite Rest House.
-Its an interesting place with lots of people hanging around and picturesque view.
-You also get to listen devotional songs in the evening.
+Company Bagh/Garden opposite Rest House.
+It is an exciting place with lots of people hanging around and a picturesque view.
+You also get to listen to devotional songs in the evening.

 Entrance of the Company Bagh.